AI in accounts payable and receivable: Scope, integration, use cases, challenges and trends

 Dynamic payment plans Suggesting dynamic payment plans for customers facing financial difficulties.
 AI helps maintain customer loyalty and reduce churn by accommodating financial situations flexibly.

 Real-time adjustment of credit terms Recommending adjustments to credit terms based on ongoing risk assessments.
-AI enhances financial risk management by dynamically adjusting credit terms in real time.

 Enhanced reporting and analytics